Policy Priorities

 Natural Resources, Energy & Environment

 Agriculture plays a major role in improving sustainability, reducing emissions and protecting the environment.
 Informing policy makers about that role helps protect rural Coloradans’ ability to utilize their property for energy production.
-Any program designed to address environmental issues in the agricultural industry must be both science-based and outcome-based.
+Any program designed to address environmental issues in the agricultural industry must be both science and outcome based.
 Any policies should be voluntary, incentive-based and avoid additional regulatory mandates on Colorado’s farmers and ranchers.
-Quality management of state and federal lands is key and utilizes multiple-use on public lands including efforts to implement logging/forest thinning, control wildfires and address the maintenance backlog.

 Rural Business

 Rural Colorado faces unique challenges, including economic disruptions, impacts from inflation, substance abuse, mental health problems and ever-increasing natural disasters.
-It’s important that federal, state and local policies uphold and protect constitutional rights, support rural communities, are pro-business, protect private property rights and include agricultural and rural voices.
+It’s important that federal, state and local policies protect constitutional rights, support rural communities, are pro-business, protect private property rights and include agricultural and rural voices.
 Tax provisions specific to the longevity of agricultural businesses and the survivability of family farms remain a priority to CFB advocacy efforts.
-A long-term solution to the Estate Tax is needed as well as support for rural healthcare and business-friendly tax policies that acknowledge the unique nature of agricultural production.
-Increased regulation of the employer-employee relationship should not be onerous and recognize differences between agricultural and urban work environments.
+Business-friendly tax policies acknowledging the unique nature of agricultural production are needed.
 Reforms to existing agricultural labor programs or the creation of new programs should improve access to agricultural labor, not limit it.

 Water